SSL-WM: A Black-Box Watermarking Approach for Encoders Pre-trained by Self-supervised Learning: Background and Related Work

 \textbf{Black-box Watermarking in SSL Models}.
 Recently, several backdoor injection and watermarking approaches have been proposed in the self-supervised learning domain.
-SSL-Guard~\cite{cong2022sslguard} proposes a watermarking approach to protect the IP of SSL pre-trained encoders in computer vision tasks.
+SSLGuard~\cite{cong2022sslguard} proposes a watermarking approach to protect the IP of SSL pre-trained encoders in computer vision tasks.
 It injects a secret key-tuple into the encoders as the watermark and extracts the key from the output of the suspect encoder to verify the ownership by comparing the cosine similarity between the extracted key and the injected key.
-However, SSL-Guard cannot verify the ownership if the adversarial steal the encoder and transfer it to downstream tasks, since the stolen encoders are typically not accessible from those downstream models, i.e., without access to the outputs of the encoders.
-Meanwhile, SSL-Guard only evaluates its approach on contrastive-based SSL, and it is unknown how it works on Generative-based SSL.
-Wu et al.~\cite{wu2022watermarking} propose a watermarking approach for contrastive-based SSL encoders in computer vision tasks.
-It injects an untargeted backdoor into encoders, which will cause the downstream classifiers to classify the the watermarked inputs (i.e., inputs with the trigger attached) as any label other than the ground truth.
-However, such kind of watermark can be easily forged when the adversaries generate a universal adversarial patch from the encoders to launch the untargeted attack and falsely claim ownership.
-We compare our approach with the above work in Table \ref{tab:watermarkagainsother}.
+However, SSLGuard cannot verify the ownership if the adversaries steal the encoder and transfer it to downstream tasks since the stolen encoders are typically not accessible from those downstream models, i.e., the owner cannot access the outputs of the encoders.
+In Section~\ref{subsec:comparison}, we show that SSLGuard fails to verify the ownership in CIFAR-10, CINIC-10, and GTSRB downstream tasks.
+Meanwhile, SSLGuard only evaluates its approach on contrastive-based SSL, and it is unknown how it works on Generative-based SSL.
+Wu et al.~\cite{wu2022watermarking} propose a watermark for contrastive-based SSL encoders in computer vision tasks.
+It injects an untargeted backdoor into encoders, which will cause downstream classifiers to classify the watermarked inputs (i.e., inputs with the trigger attached) as any label other than the ground truth.
+However, such a watermark can be easily forged when the adversaries generate a universal adversarial patch (UAP) from the encoders to launch the untargeted attack.
+The generated UAP can achieve an average of 92.32\% watermark accuracy in downstream tasks based on our evaluation, thus the adversary can utilize it to fraudulently claim ownership.
+Overall, we compare our approach with the above watermarks in Table~\ref{tab:watermarkagainsother}.